 - Record keeping.

-When the risk assessment is being carried out, the following must also be considered:
+When the assessment is being carried out, the following must also be considered:

-- The methods as well as the procedures that are used during processing, use, handling, or the storage of hazardous substances, equipment, materials, and others.
+- The methodology as well as the procedures that are used during processing, use, handling, or the storage of hazardous substances, equipment, materials, and others.